appsec-labs/AppSecSwissKnife/Readme.md

 ## License

-Each tool used by AppSecSwissKnife has a different license
+Each tool used by AppSecSwissKnife has a different license set by it's developer